-Fans of Berkeley Square’s Novikov will know what to expect from this Knightsbridge sibling: pan-Asian food for a moneyed international crowd is the order of the day.
+Fans of Berkeley Square's Novikov will know what to expect from this Knightsbridge sibling: pan-Asian food for a moneyed international crowd is the order of the day.
 Unlike the original, however, this outlet is emphatically a neighbourhood brasserie – albeit one pitched at locals with unlimited funds.
-The menu is a familiar line-up of grazing dishes, small plates and main courses from the wok or robata grill: crisp-battered rock shrimp tempura with a creamy chilli mayonnaise; seaweed salad perked up with a punchy sesame and peanut dressing; black-cod rolls encased in a crisp vermicelli-like coating with a mango dipping sauce, and so on.
-The results are generally enjoyable, although a huge, two-course serving of Peking duck at an eye-watering £45 seemed routinely pedestrian.
+The menu is the usual line-up of grazing dishes, small plates and main courses from the wok or robata grill: crisp-battered rock shrimp tempura with a creamy chilli mayonnaise; seaweed salad perked up with a punchy sesame and peanut dressing; black-cod rolls encased in a crisp vermicelli-like coating with a mango dipping sauce.
+The results are generally enjoyable, although a huge, two-course serving of Peking duck at an eye-watering £45 has seemed routinely pedestrian.
 It has taken a while to get noticed, but this very posh twist on the Wagamama concept is worth a bookmark.
+A casual dim sum and sushi joint is scheduled to open next door.

 Travel to Brompton Asian Brasserie by Novikov in style with London's leading minicab firm Addison Lee.Get a quote »